MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 With [Servicing Profiles](../admincenter/servicing-profile.md), you can enable your tenant to take control over the update deployment to all devices connected to this tenant, regardless of how the device is actually managed (if at all).
 You can set up rules which control which devices are in-scope for the update deployment and monitor progress through tailored reports.

 There is no additional infrastructure or software agent required to enable this feature.
-As long as the device has provisioned itself into inventory, its characteristics will be evaluated by Servicing Profiles.
+If a device has provisioned itself into inventory, its characteristics will be evaluated by Servicing Profiles.
 If it matches the rules set by the admin, it will manage Microsoft 365 Apps updates on this device going forward.
 This enables you to cover installations on BYOD, personal or unmanaged devices which are connected to your tenant, as well as devices managed by Configuration Manager or Microsoft Endpoint Manager.

 Note that Servicing Profiles currently only supports managing Monthly Enterprise Channel updates, so any device which falls into the scope of the rules will be moved to this channel.

 Before you adopt Servicing Profiles, please consider the following:

-- All devices matching the ruleset will be switched over to Monthly Enterprise Channel and kept up-to-date going forward.
+- All devices matching the ruleset will be switched over to Monthly Enterprise Channel and kept up to date going forward.
 - There is currently no way to include or exclude specific devices.
 - Double-check if your network is set up to handle the traffic caused by moving devices to Monthly Enterprise Channel and the monthly updates.

-If everything mentioned above checks out, navigate to the Servicing Profile blade and follow the instructions in the wizard.
+If everything mentioned above checks out, navigate to the Servicing Profile blade, and follow the instructions in the wizard.
 Note that the Servicing Profile is active immediately after you save the profile.
-So if an eligible device checks in with the service right after you finished the wizard, it will get the instructions to move to the latest Monthly Enterprise update.
+So, if an eligible device checks in with the service right after you finished the wizard, it will get the instructions to move to the latest Monthly Enterprise update.